 Patrick: Yeah, and you’d be surprised…I mean, we look initially, and from more of like a non-legal perspective at these franchisors’ P&Ls and balance sheets, and there’s been some like franchise fraud where the franchisor had like their Porsche Cayenne on the One of the major financial statements for a business that reports a company’s assets, liabilities, and stockholders’ equity typically in that order.
-Assets and liabilities are also listed from most to least liquid…. and looking at franchise fees collected of 15 million, but only 100K of royalties or nothing in royalties.
+Assets and liabilities are also listed from most to least liquid…. and looking at franchise fees collected of 15 million, but only 100K of Fees paid by a franchisee to their franchisor in order to operate a franchise location.
+They are usually on a weekly or monthly basis….
+More or nothing in royalties.
 So we’ll look at some of these things from like an economic perspective and business case perspective, and then, obviously, Courtney is complementing that with, like, what does the territory mean and what more from a legal basis, which is not our forte.
 We’re not attorneys, so

 Courtney: Very well said.
 Yes, that is very true.
 I also have seen some shady things happening in these franchise disclosure document.
 So it’s essential to look it over.